Ontotext-AD/graphdb-replay-tool/README.md

 When capturing traffic under Linux/macOS/*BSD, GoReplay must be run as **root**, to create a raw socket and set the network interface to promiscuous mode.
 Under Windows, elevation is required.

-When capturing GraphDB traffic **-input-raw-track-response** is mandatory to латер replay compound transactions sucessfully.
+When capturing GraphDB traffic **-input-raw-track-response** is mandatory to latter replay compound transactions sucessfully.

 If you want to inhibit logging of authentication secrets, please pass